zbsyed05/Personal-Management-System/README.md

 # Personal-Management-System
 Manages information about students and employees, split into faculty an staff, using inheritance and abstract classes.
-Utilizes input error handling
+Displays a menu of options: adding, finding, or deleting people from the list.
+It handles input error and catches exceptions.
+At the end of the program, a report file is created with the information of every person, sorted by faculty, staff and students.